Skagit County Comprehensive Plan

 The primary purpose of comprehensive planning is to help the public and elected officials define objectives, set priorities, and seek solutions to long-term issues.
 The Comprehensive Plan provides a sense of direction, a broad overview of where a community is (existing conditions), and where it is going (trends and vision).
 It is a way of ensuring that a community's health, safety, and general welfare are protected by striving for and creating a better, healthier, more efficient, and aesthetically pleasing environment in which to live.

-Several amendments to the Comprehensive Plan have been proposed for 2017.
+Several Amendments to the Comprehensive Plan have been proposed for 2019.

 2016 Comprehensive Plan

 The 2016 Comprehensive Plan completely replaced the previous comprehensive plan adopted in 2007.

 - 2016 Comprehensive Plan (text only 6 mb PDF; adopted by O20160004 on June 30, 2016)

 - Transportation Technical Appendix Maps:

 - Comprehensive Plan map (available on iMap; now updated to reflect the 2016 Update changes.)

 Other Plans That Are Part of the Comprehensive Plan

 Each of the following plans is incorporated by reference into the Comprehensive Plan either by the text of the Comprehensive Plan itself, or after adoption of the Comprehensive Plan by the adopting document for the individual plan.